-This edition was published by Avon Publications on May 30, 2006 in paperback and has 336 pages.
+It is part of the Faith Fairchild #14 series and is a This amateur sleuth, mystery is a paperback edition that was published by Avon Publications on May 30, 2006 and has 336 pages.

 Other books in this series include Small Plates

 Other books by this author which I have reviewed include The Body in the Bouillon, The Body in the Vestibule, The Body in the Cast, The Body in the Basement, The Body in the Bookcase, The Body in the Big Apple, The Body in the Moonlight, The Body in the Bonfire, The Body in the Lighthouse, The Body in the Attic, The Body in the Ivy, The Body in the Sleigh, The Body in the Bog, The Body in the Gazebo, The Body in the Boudoir, The Body in the Piazza, The Body in the Birches

 Fourteenth chronologically and fifteenth in the publication order in the Faith Fairchild cooking mystery series that finds the Fairchild family in Vermont.

 In 2006, The Body in the Snowdrift won the Agatha Award for Best Mystery Novel.

 It’s an interesting look at family dynamics.
 Amongst the Fairchilds, Betsey resents being invisible — everyone refers to the “Fairchild boys” — and the family disciplinarian for the boys; Craig has been so petted and rescued that he’s never developed his own identity; and, Robert has been an athletic nonentity.
 Fred and Naomi Stafford actually set all the events in motion with how they treated Joanie/Ophelia.
 An opportunity happily taken up by Aunt Gertrude.